matvign/batchrenamer/documentation.md

 e.g. testdir/ -> testdir/\*

 ### Optional arguments:
-spaces:     removes all whitespaces. replaces with underscores by default.
+spaces:     removes all whitespaces. replaces with underscores by default
 translate:  replaces specified characters with opposing characters.
 Argument lengths must be equal
+slice:      slices a portion of the file.
+Must follow 'start:end:step' format (can have missing values)
-case:       changes case of file   upper/lower/swap/capitalise word
+case:       changes case of file to upper/lower/swap/capitalise word
-bracs:      replace brackets with round or square exclusive with bracr
+bracs:      replace brackets with round or square. exclusive with bracr
 bracr:      remove brackets and text. exclusive with bracs
 append:     append text to file
 prepend:    prepend text to file